nickknoddy/nickknoddy.github.io/_posts/2025-04-01-mechanical-sympathy.md

 # Mechanical Sympathy

+**It is not a blog, more like notes.
+A lot of the content is from the reference, but the code and outputs are my own.**

 ## Introduction

 The term "Mechanical Sympathy" was coined by legendary racing driver Jackie Stewart.
 As a driver, Stewart emphasized that while you don't need to be an engineer to excel in racing, having an understanding of how a car works is crucial to becoming a better driver.
 His famous quote, "You don’t have to be an engineer to be a racing driver, but you do have to have Mechanical Sympathy," reflects his belief that understanding the mechanics of a car allows a driver to better handle its performance, anticipate issues, and ultimately improve their racing skills.